)

 grant_single_labels|criteria

-- Future-proofing, Resilience and Business Growth: Assessment of the viability and impact of proposed project outcomes in terms of business growth, resiliency/future-proofing, scale-up/market expansion, increased sales (domestic and/or foreign), supply chain adaptation, market diversification and other activities that will contribute to sustainable economic growth.
+- Future-proofing, Resilience and Business Growth: Assessment of viability and impact of proposed project outcomes in terms of business growth, resiliency/future-proofing, scale-up/market expansion, increased sales (domestic and/or foreign), supply chain adaptation, market diversification and other activities that contribute to sustainable economic growth.
 (20 Points)

 - Job Impacts: Consideration of the number of FTE (Full-Time Equivalent) jobs the project will create and/or maintain in Southern Ontario.
 (20 Points)

-- Going Green, or Digital Technology Adoption: Investing in adoption of advanced technology, with prioritization of Cleantech, OR Digital adoption (such as cybersecurity readiness, productivity enhancement, operational resilience).
+- Going Green or Digital Technology Adoption: Investing in adoption of advanced technology, with prioritization of cleantech or digital adoption (such as cybersecurity readiness, productivity enhancement, operational resilience).
 (20 Points)

 grant_single_labels|register

-- Step 1: Create an Account
+- Step 1: Create an AccountSign up on the NCFDC’s application portal.

-- Draft a project summary and rationale.
+- Draft a comprehensive project summary explaining project objectives, rationale, and expected outcomes.

 grant_single_labels|otherInfo